Spotted-tailed quolls are mainland Australia’s largest native marsupial carnivore.

 The network aims to be Queensland’s central non-government body for collecting and disseminating information about quolls in order to achieve good conservation outcomes.
 Networking with other organisations is a key component of Wildlife Queensland’s operations and communications strategy.

-- QSN welcomes wildlife enthusiasts who want to join the network.
-Membership is free – we just ask you to fill out the form for our records.
+- Join us: QSN welcomes wildlife enthusiasts who want to join the network.
+Membership is free.
+Email us if you would like to join and we will just ask you to fill out a membership form for our records.
 You’ll get merchandise discounts, as well as prior notification of workshops and volunteer opportunities.

 QSN in action